cloudfoundry/bosh-linux-stemcell-builder/README.md

     $ bundle install --local

+If you receive an Bundle error you need to install the bundler version specified in the error message

+    $ gem install bundler -v 1.17.3
+    $ bundle install --local

 ### Build an OS image

 An OS image is a tarball that contains a snapshot of an entire OS filesystem